nabinkim0318/Customized_Playlist_Generator/cosSimVGGish/README.md

     - Results significantly improved compared to the times before
     - Human listening test: seems like pre-whitening and pre-quantization performs better
     - Range of similarities: pre-whitening and pre-quanitzation has a bigger range and result is closer to perception
-* Yet to implement alternative feature alignment but placeholder created.
+* Yet to implement alternative feature alignment but placeholder implemented